If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 Well let me ask you this:

-Would you trade a month of feeling like shit for a lifetime of feeling awesome?
+Would you trade a few weeks of feeling like shit for a lifetime of feeling awesome?

 From now until you die of something other than Type 2 diabetes or heart disease (such as, for instance, being shot by your lover’s wife at age 120, or skydiving), you can enjoy endless energy, youthful exuberance, and freedom from that little bastard monkey.

-All it costs you is 4 weeks of shit.
-That’s a darn good deal.
+All it costs you is a few weeks of shit.
+That’s a darn good swap.

 If you’re ready to trade, I’m ready to deal.

-Here’s how to dump sugar for good, in just one month.
+Here’s how to dump sugar for good, in about one month.

 Step 1: Get your head right.